 |I am from north-west England.
 I like to read, listen to radio comedy and drama and keep up to date with current world events.
 I try to keep up with the world of technology, a little astronomy, a dash of web authoring and the world of science fiction.|

 I joined the SETI@home project in May 1999 and in those pre BOINC days I used to run SETI@home continuously for months at a time.
 I participated in the BONIC Beta project before the public SETI@home/BONIC Launch.
 Since the transition to BOINC I have had short runs, often a month at a time running SETI@home and other BOINC projects around the clock.
-For the winter months I don't keep my computers continuously running in order to help keep the electricity bills down.
+I tend to stop crunching in the summer months so that I'm not increasing the temperatures in my very warm home.

-I took over the reins of the SETI@home BOINC Team SETI.UK from the original founder some years ago.
+I took over the reins of the SETI@home BOINC Team SETI.UK from the original founder many years ago.

 |Thoughts about SETI and SETI@home|